SolidLabResearch/Challenges/reports/menubar-app-to-check-who-is-on-vacation.md

 the [Solid-OIDC](https://solidproject.org/TR/oidc) spec regarding the need for something like Client Credentials.
 We also have [a challenge](https://github.com/SolidLabResearch/Challenges/issues/13) about that.
-- How can the app use Solid-OIDC for authentication instead of Client Credentials?
+- How can the app use Solid-OIDC for authentication instead of Client Credentials ([issue](https://github.com/SolidLabResearch/solid-menubar-app/issues/6))?
 That way the app works with all Solid identity providers.